electrovir/stylelint-rule-creator/README.md

         myMessageName: (messageInput: string) => `My message example: ${messageInput}`, },
     ruleCallback: (report, messages, {primaryOption, root}) => {
+        // whatever your rule does here

+        // example:
         if (!primaryOption) {
-            return;
+            // this needs to be checked because the basic createRule function doesn't do any option checking for us return;
         }